undavide/fs/Frequency Separation 2021.md

 ![](img/DoG2.jpg)

 At the moment we're not yet equipped to use this Detail layer for retouching purposes as well, but I'll get to that in a short while.
-For the moment, feel free to experiment with different DoG values.
+Meanwhile, feel free to experiment with different DoG values.

 ### 6.3 Edges layer

 In the DoG example above we've combined two identical (Gaussian) kernels with different parameters.
 We may now try to combine two different kernels – it's entirely within the realm of possibilities.

 We've already met the candidates.
-Surface Blur (SB) is able to discern the image content and blur "surfaces" and not "edges"; Gaussian Blur (GB), instead, wipes out everything that is within its frequency range.
+Surface Blur (SB) is able to discern the image content, blurring "surfaces" and not "edges"; Gaussian Blur (GB), instead, wipes out everything that is within its frequency range.
 With a bold leap of faith you can consider the original image (O) to be _made of_ "edges" (E) and "texture" (T): wildly unorthodox math ensues.

 O = T + E
 SB = O - T